qinglian1105/dash_plotly_demo_01/README.md

 ![avatar](./README_png/auth_with_menu.png)
 <br><br>

 Take an example.
-The upper right corner shows that login user is stuff, so he or she cannot access unauthorized pages.  <br>
+The upper right corner of the picture below shows that login user is stuff, so he or she cannot access unauthorized pages.  <br>

 ![avatar](./README_png/auth_accessible.png)
 <br><br>